zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\frac{\mu\_0^{-1}}{2} (\bm{B} \cdot \bm{B}) \Big).
 $$

-We can observe that the rate of doing work is a balance of inflow of \\((\bm{E} \times \bm{B})\\) and the rate of change of the squared magnitudes of the fields.
-The physical significance of this expression becomes more apparent if we return to the integral form
+We can observe that the rate of doing work is a balance of the inflow of the cross product and the rate of change of the squared magnitudes of the fields.
+The physical significance of this expression becomes more apparent if we convert it back to the integral form

 $$ \tag{2.12}
 	\frac{\partial \mathcal{W}}{\partial t}